 - Monkeys will ransack your unattended belongings

-One thing to watch out for are locals posing as guides and knowledgeable park ranges on the way to the park entrance.
-Only buy your entrance tickets from the official park counter, and if you want to do a guided tour, make sure you purchase from a reputable tour company.
+Watch out for locals posing as guides and knowledgeable park ranges on the way to the park entrance.
+Only buy your entrance tickets from the official park counter.
+If you want to do a guided tour, make sure you purchase from a reputable tour company.

 We took about a 15-20 min walk through the jungle boardwalk to Manuel Antonio beach for the day.
 A great beach with refreshing water, rock formations, white sand, and turquoise water.
 No lifeguard and no touts.